haidongx/des-fire/README.md

   * [HaidongXue/2d-cellular-automata-presentation](https://github.com/HaidongXue/2d-cellular-automata-presentation.git)
   * [HaidongXue/des](https://github.com/HaidongXue/des.git)
 2. Maven insall all of the above
-3. Maven download dependency for this project
+3. Maven download dependencies for this project

 ## Use other methods
 One may also set up dependencies by other methods, e.g. package and add each of them as a jar file.